Release notes

 Work in Progress

-This PR adds some plotting styles follwing the API reference:
+This PR adds some plotting styles following the API reference:

 • Separation Margin